 2. Develop a comprehensive business plan that demonstrates the viability of your business idea and includes all relevant details, such as market analysis, competitive advantages, and financial projections.

 3. Ensure you have sufficient investment to start your business, tailored to its specific requirements.
-The recent immigration law reforms have simplified the financial means needed, focusing on the launch of your professional activity or company.
+Recent immigration law reforms place more emphasis on funds related to the launch and operation of your professional activity or company, but many consulates will still expect you to show that you can support yourself while your business becomes established.

 4. Highlight your profile and relevant experience in your CV, showcasing your qualifications and expertise directly related to the challenges your business will face.